Rescuers in Brazil abandon search for young boy as hope fades

-BENTO RODRIGUES, Brazil (Reuters) - Rescuers abandoned a search for 7-year-old Tiago Damasceno in the muddy aftermath of a Brazilian dam collapse on Tuesday, as hope for survivors diminishes five days after the disaster.
+BENTO RODRIGUES, Brazil, Nov 10 (Reuters) - Rescuers abandoned a search for 7-year-old Tiago Damasceno in the muddy aftermath of a Brazilian dam collapse on Tuesday, as hope for survivors diminishes five days after the disaster.

 Rescuers had waded some 300 meters through waste-deep mud, to a house where the boy had been with his grandmother when the disaster happened.
 She was knocked unconscious during the flood but was found alive several meters away.